Skip to content

 To configure the ddev/ddev-platformsh add-on, you need a Platform.sh API Token.

 The ddev/ddev-platformsh add-on configures the document root, the PHP version, the database, and the cache pool according to the Ibexa Cloud configuration.
 About the search engine, the add-on can configure Elasticsearch but can't configure Solr.
-If you use Solr on Ibexa Cloud and want to add it to your DDEV stack, see clustering with DDEV and ibexa/ddev-solr add-on.
+If you use Solr on Ibexa Cloud and want to add it to your DDEV stack, see Clustering with DDEV and ibexa/ddev-solr add-on.

 COMPOSER_AUTH from Platform.sh can't be used, because JSON commas are incorrectly interpreted by --web-environment-add, which sees them as multiple variable separators.
 But the variable must exist for Platform.sh hooks scripts to work.
 To use an auth.json file for this purpose, see Using auth.json.